CrzyMan/Block-Man/README.md

 IN PROGRRESS:

 - More levels.
-- Explore map without moving the player (shift+arrow)
+- Explore map without moving the player (shift+arrow).
-- Fix walk under brick while carrying block bug (evident on level 3).

 FUTURE PLANS: